 If APD is diagnosed, our audiologists will take a collaborative approach engaging with Speech and Language Therapists, Psychologists, Optometrists, Schools and teachers and Parents/caregivers to contribute to the management of this hearing concern.

-If you would like further information on the our APD Assessment or would like to book an appointment, call us on 0800 005 641 or fill in the form below.
+If you would like further information on the our APD Assessment or would like to book an appointment, call us on 0800 005 641.